 The .NET agent uploads data at the end of each harvest cycle (once per minute).
-If your .NET app doesn't run that long, the
+If your .NET app doesn't run that long, you can set the

-You can install a .NET Framework agent and a .NET Core agent side-by-side on the same system; they must be in separate directories.
+If you want to install a .NET Framework agent and a .NET Core agent side-by-side on the same system, they must be in separate directories.

 If your application is hosted in ASP.NET or another fully supported framework, the .NET Framework agent will automatically instrument your application after install.
-If your app is not automatically instrumented, or if you wish to add instrumentation, you would use custom instrumentation.
+If your app is not automatically instrumented, or if you want to add instrumentation, use custom instrumentation.